Accidents and incidents involving the V-22 Osprey: April 2010

 In April 2010, a CV-22 crashed near the city of Qalat in Zabul Province, Afghanistan.
-Three US service members and one civilian were killed and 16 injured in the crash.
+Three US service members and one civilian were killed and sixteen were injured in the crash.
 Initially, it was unclear if the accident was caused by enemy fire.
 The loaded CV-22B was at its hovering capability limit, landing at night near Qalat (altitude approx. 5,000 feet) in brownout conditions, in turbulence due to the location in a gully.
 The USAF investigation ruled out brownout conditions, enemy fire, and vortex ring state as causes.
-The investigation found several factors that significantly contributed to the crash: these include low visibility, a poorly-executed approach, loss of situational awareness, and a high descent rate.
+The investigation found several factors that significantly contributed to the crash: These include low visibility, a poorly executed approach, loss of situational awareness, and a high descent rate.

 Brig.
-Gen. Donald Harvel, board president of the first investigation into the crash, fingered the "unidentified contrails" during the last 17 seconds of flight as indications of engine troubles.
+Gen. Donald Harvel, board president of the first investigation into the crash, fingered the "unidentified contrails" during the last seventeen seconds of flight as indications of engine troubles.
 Harvel has become a critic of the aircraft since his retirement and states that his retirement was placed on hold for two years to silence him from speaking publicly about his concerns about the aircraft's safety.
-The actual causes of the crash may never be known because US military aircraft destroyed the wreckage and black box recorder.
+The actual causes of the crash may never be known because US military aircraft destroyed the wreckage and black-box recorder.
 Former USAF chief V-22 systems engineer Eric Braganca stated that the V-22's engines normally emit puffs of smoke and the data recorders showed that the engines were operating normally at that time.